cfilson/Remote-Work-Wealth-Transfer/docs/Functionality_Writeup.md

 *   **Skills Demonstrated:**
     *   **OLS Regression:** Utilized `statsmodels.api` to run an Ordinary Least Squares regression (`Price ~ Net_Migration_Rate`).
     *   **Hypothesis Testing:** Analyzed Beta coefficients, P-values, and R-squared statistics to confirm the negative correlation between pre-pandemic prices and migration.
-    *   **Parallel Trends:** Conducted a "Placebo Test" on 2010-2019 data to validate the assumptions of the causal inference model.
+    *   **Parallel Trends:** Conducted a "Placebo Test" on 2010-2019 data to validate the pre-shock stability of the comparative cohorts.

 ### 5. Data Visualization (Matplotlib)
 *   **Application:** Creating publication-ready charts to communicate findings.